DVA and Veteran's Physio

 2. DVA treatment will require reassessment and reporting.

 As part of receiving subsidised physiotherapy treatment, Atlas Physio is obliged to conduct ongoing reassessment of your progress, and provide reports of your progress to the relevant authorities and individuals when requested as well as at regular intervals.
 This means that details of your treatment and your response to it will need to be submitted.
 Atlas Physio will take every measure to respect your privacy and minimise exposure of your information.
-For more information, you can refer to our consent form, and ask any questions you may have regarding DVA procedures.
+For more information, you can ask your clinician any questions you may have regarding DVA procedures.

 3. Subsidised treatment rates are different to standard rates.